UCL-ARC/green-hpc-course/episodes/measurement.md

 ## `E * I` on a per job basis

 Rather than computing total energy use and then using an aggregate value for the carbon intensity, it may make more sense to compute `E * I` on a per-job basis using the carbon intensity value at the job time.
+This is the approach used in the tools available on ARCHER2 for estimating emissions.

 ::::::::::::::::::::::::::::::::::::::::::::::::::